More Tales of the Unexpected

 More Tales of the Unexpected is a collection of nine short stories by Roald Dahl.
-It was published in 1980 by Penguin.
+It was published in 1980 by Michael Joseph and Penguin.
 Five of the stories were published in prior collections, while the other four had not been previously collected in book form.

+This collection, along Tales of the Unexpected, was issued as a companion to Anglia's popular television series Tales of the Unexpected, broadcast on ITV from 1979 to 1988.

 Stories

 The collection contains the following stories: